- How do I get to the farm?

 What's on U-Pick?

 You can check our latest Share Updates for information about u-pick at the farm.
+We also keep the list on a dry-erase board at the washing station, which you can check when you get to the farm.

 How do I join the CSA?